-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 “We’re all hopeful, but part of me still is sad that it came to this,” she said.

-At Dringenburg’s house, parents and children were filling their last days of vacation, crafting posters for a rally planned for Friday in front of the district office, one he said would hopefully bring about more than just free meals for Waukesha’s public schools.
+At Dringenburg’s house, parents and children were filling their last days of vacation by crafting posters for a rally planned for Friday in front of the district office, one he said would hopefully bring about more than just free meals for Waukesha’s public schools.

 “We’re expecting about 100 people, not only parents and teachers but also community members,” he said.
 “That just goes to show the power that concerned parents can have when we come together with a firm goal.”